top of page

 Why and when should I seek help?

-Although the topic of consulting qith a specialist in the field of mental health is still sometimes related to a risk of stigmatization, modern societies clearly realize that at some point everyone can experience psychological problems and therefore want to change and enrich their lives.
+Although the topic of consulting a mental health specialist is still sometimes associated with the risk of stigmatization, modern societies increasingly recognize that everyone can face psychological challenges at some point and may want to change or enrich their lives.

-People often ask themselves when it is appropriate to seek consultation with such a professional.
-All the usual reasons to think about such a possibility are valid.
-Problems do not have to be severe and catastrophic to justify the first call.
-Many people do relatively well at work or in their family, but feel internally tense, troubled or dissatisfied.
-Being worried about long-term internal conflicts or just being curious about how your mind works are quite adequate reasons to consult with a mental health professional.
+People often wonder when it is appropriate to seek consultation with such a professional.
+The usual reasons for considering this option are all valid.
+Problems do not need to be severe or catastrophic to justify the first call.
+Many individuals do relatively well at work or in their family life but still feel internally tense, troubled, or dissatisfied.
+Concerns about long-term inner conflicts or simply being curious about how your mind works are perfectly valid reasons to consult a mental health professional.

-The most common reasons for scheduling a consultation are the following:
+The most common reasons for seeking consultation are as follows:

-When we experience difficult moments: prolonged illness, mourning, separation, failure, etc.
+• Difficult moments: prolonged illness, grief, separation, failure, etc.

-When we have difficulties in relationships with others: intimate partners, family, friends, colleagues, when we feel alone or isolated.
+• Relationship difficulties: challenges with intimate partners, family, friends, colleagues, or feeling alone or isolated.

-When we suffer from physical symptoms without a clear medical reason, etc.
+• Physical symptoms without a clear medical explanation.

 Will psychotherapy help me?

-Numerous studies show convincingly that psychotherapy is a good tool that can help a person develop and overcome difficulties.
-It is important to be aware, however, that there is no miracle recipe or ready-made solution that can be applied immediately and effortlessly.
-The success of psychotherapy depends on the quality of the collaboration between patient and therapist.
-It is usually not a short-term treatment, as it aims not just for momentary relief, but for a more complete change in the quality of life, which often unfolds and makes sense in the years following its completion.
+Numerous studies show convincingly that psychotherapy is an effective tool for personal development and overcoming difficulties.
+However, it is important to understand that there is no miracle solution or quick fix.
+The success of psychotherapy depends on the quality of collaboration between the patient and therapist.
+Psychotherapy is generally not short-term; it aims not only for immediate relief but also for a more profound and lasting change in the quality of life, often becoming clearer and more significant in the years following its completion.

-Since psychotherapy is most often an individualized form of treatment, people who would like to know if they can benefit from it should seek initial consultation with a specialist.
-Whatever the problem, its causes can only be understood in the context of the particular patient's life situation.
+Since psychotherapy is typically individualized, those considering it should schedule an initial consultation with a specialist.
+Regardless of the issue, its causes can only be fully understood in the context of the specific patient's life situation.

 With whom can I consult?

-A psychotherapist is usually a psychologist or psychiatrist offering therapeutic services.
-Outside of the academic education, this specialist is required to go through several years of training in one or more forms of psychotherapy of choice (group, family, individual, etc.).
-To ensure patient safety, the psychotherapist should participate in or be a candidate member of various professional associations with strict requirements.
+A psychotherapist is typically a psychologist or psychiatrist who provides therapeutic services.
+In addition to their academic education, the specialist undergoes several years of training in one or more forms of psychotherapy (individual, group, family, etc.).
+To ensure patient safety, the psychotherapist should be a member or candidate member of recognized professional associations that adhere to strict standards.

 Initial consultation

-The initial consultation aims to build a comprehensive assessment of the patient's difficulties and to offer opportunities for psychotherapeutic help.
-They are aimed at supporting and stimulating the patient's interest in his inner world.
-Usually these initial consultations are between two and four, after which the therapist shares his understanding of the patient's difficulties and offers possibilities for therapeutic work.
-The patient can benefit from consultation without committing to a long-term therapeutic process.
+The goal of the initial consultation is to build a comprehensive understanding of the patient's difficulties and to explore opportunities for psychotherapeutic help.
+These consultations are designed to support and stimulate the patient's interest in their inner world.
+Usually, the initial consultations last between two and four sessions, after which the therapist shares their understanding of the patient's challenges and offers options for therapeutic work.
+The patient can benefit from these consultations without committing to long-term therapy.

 Psychoanalysis

-Psychoanalysis is a form of intensive psychotherapy based on the belief that factors beyond our consciousness have a profound effect on our behavior.
-These factors (beliefs about us and other people, unconscious desires and fantasies) are often related to the difficulties that motivate patients to seek treatment.
-Precisely because these factors are unconscious, the advice of friends or family, reading self-help books, or even the most determined attempts at change do not always bring enough relief.
+Psychoanalysis is an intensive form of psychotherapy based on the belief that unconscious factors significantly influence our behavior.
+These factors—such as beliefs about ourselves and others, unconscious desires, and fantasies—are often linked to the difficulties that drive patients to seek help.
+Because these factors are unconscious, advice from friends or family, reading self-help books, or even determined attempts to change do not always bring sufficient relief.

-Psychoanalysis is designed for people whose lives are generally stable; people who have achieved some success in their work and relationships, but for whom fuller life satisfaction or relief of painful symptoms (depression, anxiety, sexual difficulties or physical complaints without a medical reason) have proved unattainable.
+Psychoanalysis is designed for individuals whose lives are generally stable, who have achieved some success in their work and relationships, but for whom greater life satisfaction or relief from painful symptoms (such as depression, anxiety, sexual difficulties, or physical complaints with no medical cause) remains elusive.

 Patients in psychoanalysis typically attend four sessions a week and are encouraged to lie on a couch.
-The frequency of the sessions and the use of the couch are designed to help the patient explore in depth his or her inner mental life, without censorship and regardless of what is socially appropriate.
-Dreams, fantasies, memories and experiences in relationships and work, as well as reactions to the analyst are common topics during analytical treatment.
-By exploring these topics as well as repetitive patterns of behavior, thinking, and feeling in the patient's life, the analyst manages to create and share assumptions about underlying, unconscious motivations and their relationship to current difficulties.
-In the course of the analysis, by playing such models over and over again and discussing them in the sessions, the common understanding of the patient's difficulties is deepened.
+This frequency and the use of the couch help the patient explore their inner mental life in depth, without censorship and regardless of societal norms.
+Topics often include dreams, fantasies, memories, experiences in relationships and work, and reactions to the analyst.
+By examining these subjects and repetitive patterns in the patient's life, the analyst can formulate hypotheses about underlying unconscious motivations and their connection to current challenges.
+Over time, by revisiting these patterns and discussing them in sessions, both the patient and the analyst gain a deeper understanding of the patient's difficulties.

-Psychoanalysis can be seen as a close partnership, in the course of which the patient realizes the roots of his or her difficulties not only intellectually but also emotionally.
-From the outset, the patient and the analyst work together to create a secure and trusting relationship that allows the patient to experience aspects of their inner life that have been hidden so far because they are painful, embarrassing, or provocative.
-In this way, patients begin to feel that they are developing greater awareness and control over their lives, leading to an expanded set of choices at work and in relationships, and ultimately to a more stable, positive experience for themselves.
+Psychoanalysis is often viewed as a close partnership, in which the patient becomes emotionally aware of the roots of their difficulties.
+From the outset, both the patient and analyst work together to build a secure, trusting relationship, allowing the patient to experience painful, embarrassing, or provocative aspects of their inner life.
+This process enables patients to feel they are gaining greater awareness and control over their lives, leading to more choices in work and relationships, and ultimately a more stable, positive experience.

-The decision to start psychoanalysis is not an easy one because it requires a significant commitment over time.
-There are various ways to deal with emotional problems.
-Some of them, such as medication, have a relatively rapid effect on sadness, anger, anxiety, impaired concentration and sleep, but show limited capacity to affect the causes behind our thoughts and feelings.
-As research clearly shows, there is also a significant group of people who have also tried medication, but to no avail.
+Deciding to start psychoanalysis is not an easy one, as it requires a significant commitment of time.
+There are various ways to address emotional problems.
+Some methods, such as medication, provide relatively quick relief from sadness, anger, anxiety, or sleep problems but have limited capacity to address the underlying causes of our thoughts and feelings.
+Research shows that a significant number of people who have tried medication find it insufficient on its own.

-Psychoanalysis is an approach to understanding inner life that is not quick and particularly easy.
-However, many people believe that it was precisely this kind of treatment which provided them with help and relief that they have not been able to find anywhere else.
+Psychoanalysis is not a quick or easy approach.
+However, many people believe that it is precisely this type of treatment that has provided the help and relief they could not find elsewhere.

 Psychoanalytic psychotherapy

-Psychoanalytic therapy is based on the same principles as psychoanalysis, but differs in at least two main points: patients attend sessions less often (once or twice a week), and sit face to face with the therapist.
+Psychoanalytic therapy is based on the same principles as psychoanalysis, but differs in at least two key ways: patients attend sessions less frequently (once or twice a week) and sit face-to-face with the therapist.

-The choice between psychotherapy or psychoanalysis depends on the initial consultations, which take into account the nature and severity of the patient's difficulties, the current life situation, external life factors and more.
-This is a decision that is made together with the patient.
+The decision between psychotherapy and psychoanalysis depends on the initial consultations, which consider the nature and severity of the patient's difficulties, their current life situation, external factors, and more.
+This is a decision made in collaboration with the patient.

 How much do psychoanalysis and psychoanalytic therapy cost?